-Lakeside has housing, dining, shopping, and fun for people of all ages
+Lakeside has housing, dining, shopping, and outdoor fun for people young and old

 Story originally published in February 2013

 Beginning in 2014, residents of Lakeside started shaping a new kind of Flower Mound community — one where the aspiring can live near the retiring, young singles share the trail with boomer couples, wannabes sip coffee next to been-there-done-thats.
 Young and old together.

 They live on 60′ lots and 30′ lots, in lofts above retail, apartments, and in mid-rise condominiums overlooking Lake Grapevine.
 And soon, in high-rise apartments overlooking Lake Grapevine as well as in Mediterranean Villas on 40′ lots.

 In just three years (2013 – 2015), homebuyers gobbled up the 235+ single-family home lots.
 They decided to trade the privacy, singularity, and tranquility of subdivisions for the openness, diversity, and energy of the community.

 Lakeside’s homeowners and apartment dwellers hold the keys to build on the community’s promise.

 As a series of stories from the Project for Public Spaces suggests, vibrancy “not only requires people, it is defined by how people interact.”

 “Every neighborhood — every plaza, square, park, waterfront, market, and street — can be vibrant if people feel like they can contribute to shaping their places.”

 “Vibrancy is young and old people,” continues the story, “it cannot be built or installed.”
 Instead, it must be “inspired and cultivated.”